Morsine/yapm/README.md

-# YAPM
+## YAPM
 Yet Another Power Manager

-# What does it do?
+## What does it do?
 With this, you can toggle between relays, using only one button.

 There's also code for automation using a temperature sensor.

-This code was written to controle fanspeed of a 220v AC fan (which had multiple inputs giving different speeds)
+This code was written to control fanspeed of a 220v AC fan (which had multiple inputs giving different speeds)

 This project uses the following libraries: